psboonstra/bayesianisotonic/README.md

 # Bayesian Isotonic

 This repository contains code for the methodology proposed in Boonstra, Owen, and Kang (2021).
 You can use the scripts in this repository to reproduce the simulations studies in the manuscript.
-See also `vignette.pdf` for a vignette describing the typical usage of the adaptive Bayesian priors on a simulated dataset.
+See also `vignette.pdf` for a vignette describing the typical usage of the adaptive Bayesian priors on a simulated dataset

 ### Further details

-In more detail, there are six files included in this repository (in addition to this README and `vignette.pdf`): one text file (<samp>run_abu_sims.txt</samp>) and five <samp>R</samp> scripts (ending in  <samp>.R</samp>).
+In more detail, there are six files included in this repository (in addition to this README and `vignette.pdf`): one text file (`varying_data_run_sims.txt`) and five `R` scripts (ending in  `.R`)

 #### Text file

-<samp>run_abu_sims.txt</samp> is the script for submitting parallel runs of
-<samp>run_aub_sims.R</samp> (described below) to a cluster that is running
+`varying_data_run_sims.txt` is the script for submitting parallel runs of `varying_data_run_sims.R` (described below) to a cluster that is running SLURM.
-SLURM.
 The following command run in terminal will do this:

-<code> sbatch run_abu_sims.txt </code>
+`sbatch varying_data_run_sims.txt`

 The script assumes that you want all of the results to be put in your home directory (which you probably don't).
 Edit the script as needed

-#### <samp>R</samp> files
+#### `R` files

+  - `functions.R` provides the R functions that implement the primary methodological contribution of the paper.
+The main function is called `bayesian_isotonic` and it can implement both the GAIPV and HSIPV priors from the paper, depending on the Stan function provided as the argument

-<samp>fixed_data_evaluation1.r</samp> runs the first fixed-data evaluation in
-Section 3.1 and creates a \latex table
+  - `fixed_data_evaluation1.R` runs the first fixed-data evaluation in Section 3.1 and creates Table 1 as LaTeX code

-<samp>fixed_data_evaluation2.r</samp> runs the second fixed-data evaluation in
-Section 3.2 and creates Figures 1 and 2
+  - `fixed_data_evaluation2.R` runs the second fixed-data evaluation in Section 3.2 and creates Figures 1 and 2

-<samp>vignette.R</samp> creates a single simulated dataset and walks through
-analyzing these data using the various adaptive priors.
-It can also be `knit` to create a copy of `vignette.pdf` (it will take a few minutes to knit)

-<samp>0generate_params.R</samp> constructs inputs for running the simulation
+  - `varying_data_generate_params.R` constructs inputs for running the varying-data evaluation in Section 3.3.
-study.
 As described in the script's documentation and the language  below, these inputs can be overwritten by the user

-<samp>1run_iso_sims.R</samp> is the script to conduct the large-scale simulation study described in the manuscript.
-On a local machine, the user may choose a specific <samp>array_id</samp> (as described in this script's documentation) and run the code locally on their own machine.
-On a cluster running SLURM, the user can use this script to submit multiple jobs simultaneously (as described  in the description of <samp>run_abu_sims.txt</samp> above).
+  - `varying_data_run_sims.R` is the script to conduct the large-scale simulation study described in the manuscript.
+On a local machine, the user may choose a specific `array_id` (as described in this script's documentation) and run the code locally on their own machine.
+On a cluster running SLURM, the user can use this script to submit multiple jobs simultaneously (as described  in the description of `varying_data_run_sims.txt` above)

-<samp>2functions_simulation.R</samp> provides the simulation functions.
-NOTE:
-this only contains the extra functions needed to simulate the data; the methods are contained in the next file below
+  - `varying_data_functions.R` provides the simulation functions.
+NOTE: this only contains the extra functions needed to simulate the data; the statistical methods are implemented in `functions.R`, described above

-<samp>3functions_methods.R</samp> provides the R functions that implement the functions themselves.

-<samp>make_figures.R</samp> gives the code to create the figures and tables in
-the manuscript and supplementary material reporting on the simulation study.
+  - `make_figures.R` gives the code to create the figures and tables in the manuscript and supplementary material reporting on the simulation study

 #### Current Suggested Citation